ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 Each test is uniquely identified with the CATEGORY and test ID (ID in the suite).
 The MAX column is the max of cycles computed for all values of A and B which were used for this benchmark.

+### Other tools

+To convert some benchmark to an older format.
+The PARAMS must be compatible between all suites which are children of AGroup

+    python convertToOld.py -f desc.txt -e AGroup

+To add a to sqlite3 databse:

+    python addToDB.py -f desc.txt -e AGroup

+The database must be created with createDb.sql before this script can be used.

 ### FPGA mode
 In FPGA mode, it is slightly different.
 The script processTests and processResult must be used with additional option -e